Dash-Industry-Forum/Events/01-Events.inc.md

 Note: (Editor's note) This clause was recently added to this document and in-depth review is requested from reviwers.

-Timed metadata tracks are a useful and lightweight structure for carrying information related to a media presentation.
+Timed metadata tracks are a lightweight structure for carrying information related to a media presentation.
 However, some drawbacks of such a simple ISOBMFF timed metadata track are that: